YOUR ULTIMATE GUIDE TO

 Since there's no expiration date, you can get your marriage license as far in advance of the elopement as you'd like.
 We'd recommend doing this as soon as possible to check it off the list.
 We don’t recommend doing this on your elopement day due to varying wait times at the courts.
 Remember, getting your marriage license gives you permission to legally get married, but doesn't mean you are married until we complete the form after the ceremony!

-Hire an officiant or use our services
+GET AN officiant or use our services

 We are ordained and can legally marry you if you'd like!
 This is a complimentary service we offer to our elopement couples.
 This means we will sign and file your marriage license for you after you say your vows to each other.
 You can also have a friend or family member get ordained online and they can marry you!

 How much does it cost to elope in Georgia?